 In 2014, tens of millions of Americans saw an increase in their health insurance premiums as a result of the HIT tax being included in the Patient Protection and Affordable Care Act.
 The HIT takes aim at Main Street America, hitting the pocketbooks of working families, stifling small business job creation and impacting our most vulnerable citizens: the poor and seniors.

-Repealing the HIT is common sense, bipartisan reform.
+Providing HIT relief is common sense, bipartisan reform.
 If we do not take action, the HIT will undoubtedly have a devastating effect on the national economy, including:

 - Costing families an additional $5,000 in higher premiums over the next decade.